svermeulen/vim-easyclip/README.md

 `]y` - Go forward in the yank buffer.
 This can be executed at any time to modify order of yanks in the yank buffer (though I would recommend just using `<c-n>` instead)

 `Y` - Copy text from cursor position to the end of line to the clipboard

+When the option `g:EasyClipUseSubstituteDefaults` is enabled, the following mappings are added:

+`s<motion>` - Substitute over the given motion with specified register (or default register if unspecified).
+Note that this only applies if the `g:EasyClipUseSubstituteDefaults` option is set.

+`ss` - Substitute over the current line with specified register (or default register if unspecified).
+Note that this only applies if the `g:EasyClipUseSubstituteDefaults` option is set.

+`gs` - Same as s but preserves the current cursor position.
+Note that this only applies if the `g:EasyClipUseSubstituteDefaults` option is set.

 ### Custom Yanks ###